auth0/docs/articles/saml/saml-configuration.md

 In a SAML federation there is a Service Provider and an Identity Provider.
 The Service Provider agrees to trust the Identity Provider to authenticate users.
 The Identity Provider authenticates users and provides to Service Providers an Authentication Assertion that indicates a user has been authenticated.

-Auth0 supports the SAML protocol and can serve in either a SAML Service Provider (SP) role, a SAML Identity Provider (IDP) role, or both.
+Auth0 supports the SAML protocol and can serve in either a SAML Service Provider (SP) role, a SAML Identity Provider (IDP) role or both.

 ### SAML Identity Provider